 If you think you might be suffering from hip impingement, the best thing to do for the quickest recovery is to have a thorough evaluation by a sports physical therapist.
 Not every patient is the same, so your case of impingement may have different causes than someone else.

-Follow us on Facebook for more tips for protecting your (or your athlete’s) knees, and future!
+Follow us on Facebook for more tips for protecting your knees…your season…and your future!